 If you only have one day in Sorrento, be sure to have at least one meal at one of the many wonderful cafes and outdoor eateries serving the freshest Italian food featuring local ingredients: lemons, olives and mozzarella.

 If you have the opportunity and want a truly authentic Italian experience, be sure to venture just outside the city streets to visit a local farm.
-There you might learn how mozzarella is made and how they take those beautiful lemons and make them Limoncello (recipe at bottom of post).
+There you might learn how mozzarella is made and how they take those beautiful lemons and make them Limoncello.

 Trying local specialties is one of the best things about traveling to this region of Italy.
 While pasta is wonderful, it is just part of what makes Sorrento special.